 Ah, the unanswerable question!
 It will vary depending on what you are seeking mentoring for, and who your mentor is, and your business, and lots of other things too.

-In normal times, I have about a 50:50 split between Zoom and in person meetings, and frequency varies from weekly to monthly meetings.
+When I offered mentoring as a service, I had about a 50:50 split between Zoom and in person meetings, and frequency varies from weekly to monthly meetings.

-Each session or series of sessions is agreed based on what my client needs.
-The session itself is usually mostly discussion – questions, answers, notes and information sharing.
-Occasionally we’ll screen share, and I keep notes on each session for each client.
+Each session or series of sessions was agreed based on what each client needed.
+The session itself was usually mostly discussion – questions, answers, notes and information sharing.
+I kept notes on each session for each client, and they could also access the recording if they wanted to.

-Some sessions have follow up notes and materials, from flow charts to worksheets to journal prompts – every one is tailored to the client and the subject of the session.
+Some sessions had follow up notes and materials, from flow charts to worksheets to journal prompts – every one was tailored to the client and the subject of the session.

 “She has this absolute knack for seeing beneath the surface of your business and knowing exactly what to suggest to help you out of the rut you’ve dug yourself into.
 What I love, though, is that she does it with so much joy and passion.” – Sarah Wayte, copywriter and photographer